A True Family of Friends

 blog banner image

-Eugene and Elinor Friend set an incredible example of philanthropy for their children.
-Through their involvement with various organizations in the community, they showed their deep connection to their home and their heritage.
+Elinor and Eugene Friend z”l set an incredible example of philanthropy for their children.
+Through their involvement with various organizations in the community, Elly and Gene showed their deep connection to their home and their heritage.
 Their story spans more than a century.
-As an Eastern European Jewish immigrant in New York City around the end of the19th century, Gene’s father was drawn to the western frontier, a place without barriers or discrimination.
-Elly moved to California from El Paso, Texas and met Gene while attending UC Berkeley.
-They married in 1940 and started a family.
-Though the two shared a passion for… Read More
+As an Eastern European Jewish immigrant in New York City around the end of the 19th century, Gene’s father was drawn to the western frontier, a place without barriers or discrimination.
+Elly moved to California from El Paso, Texas, and met Gene while attending UC Berkeley.
+The couple married in 1940 and started a family.
+Though the… Read More

 Posted by Admin on November 10, 2015